Back to Portfolio

 This is a categorical question, not a financial one.
 Liberty is attempting to jump from one value chain (extraction services) to an adjacent but fundamentally different one (power generation).
 The surface-level similarity -- "we already run big engines in the field" -- masks profound differences in customer relationships, contract duration, regulatory frameworks, competitive dynamics, and capital structure.
 The history of industrial transformations is littered with companies that tried to leverage operational DNA into new markets and failed.
 For every Amazon Web Services (retailer becomes cloud computing giant), there are a dozen General Electrics (industrial conglomerate overstretches into finance).

-The honest assessment is that Liberty has a reasonable shot at this, but the stock already prices in a probability of success that seems generous given zero revenue from power operations.
+Three weeks after our initial analysis, Liberty has answered the first critical test: they raised $1.225 billion in zero-coupon convertible notes.
+The capital markets have voted on the transformation thesis.
+But the capital markets being willing to fund something is not the same as the thing working.
+The honest assessment remains: Liberty has a reasonable shot at this, but the stock prices in a probability of success that seems generous given zero revenue from power operations.

 The market is making several implicit assumptions that deserve scrutiny: